ansh-varshney/PersonaGen-Customer-Segmentation-Tool/README.md

 ---

+## 📊 Machine Learning Techniques
+- **K-Means Clustering**: Employed for customer segmentation by grouping similar customers based on input features like order count, average spend, and return ratio.
+- **Custom ML Model**: Built and trained to predict customer segments effectively.
+- **Generative AI**: Utilized for generating innovative and tailored strategies, enhancing engagement potential.

+---

 ## 🤝 Credits
-The model.pkl, df_segment.csv, ecommerce-cluster.csv, df_customer.csv and project architechture used has been taken from ahmadluay9 github repo Generative-AI-for-Personalized-E-commerce-Customer-Segmentation.
+The `model.pkl`, `df_segment.csv`, `ecommerce-cluster.csv`, `df_customer.csv`, and project architecture used have been adapted from the [ahmadluay9 GitHub repository: Generative-AI-for-Personalized-E-commerce-Customer-Segmentation](https://github.com/ahmadluay9/Generative-AI-for-Personalized-E-commerce-Customer-Segmentation).